balzack/databag/README.md

 - Each node can host any number of accounts.
 - Server written in Go and browser app written with Reactjs.

 You can test out the project [here](https://databag.coredb.org/#/create), but don't post anything important as this server is regularly wiped.
-I would greatly appreciate feedback on the UI/UX, bugs or features.
+Feedback on the UI/UX, bugs or features is greatly appreciated.

 ### Installation